 Alternate members:

-François-Roger Cazala, ECA Member
+• François-Roger Cazala, ECA Member

 Ethics Advisers

-the values and principles that are expected of staff (e.g. independence, integrity, impartiality, professionalism);
+• the values and principles that are expected of staff (e.g. independence, integrity, impartiality, professionalism);

-specific sensitive matters, such as actual or apparent conflicts of interest, acceptance of gifts, etc.
+• specific sensitive matters, such as actual or apparent conflicts of interest, acceptance of gifts, etc.;

 Gifts and hospitality

-The ECA’s Members may not accept gifts worth more than 150 euros.
-If, by virtue of diplomatic custom, they receive gifts that are worth more than this amount, they must hand them over to the Secretary General.
-The Court’s secretariat must keep a register of gifts with a value of more than 150 euros, which must be made publicly available if requested.
+ECA Members may not accept gifts worth more than €150.
+If, by virtue of diplomatic custom, they receive gifts worth more than this amount, they must hand them over to the Secretary- General.
+The Court’s Secretariat must keep a register of gifts valued at over €150, which must be made publicly available if requested.
 ECA Members may not accept payment in any form for outside activities or publications occurring during their term of office.
 Should a payment be made, it must be donated to a charity of their choice.

-ECA staff may not accept gifts, favours such as meals and accommodation, or any other advantage with a pecuniary value of more than 50 euros offered by third parties.
-Gifts worth between €50 and €150 may only be accepted with the permission of the Appointing Authority.
+ECA staff may not accept gifts, favours, such as meals or accommodation, or any other advantage with a pecuniary value of more than €50 offered by third parties.
+Gifts worth between €50 and €150 may only be accepted with the Appointing Authority’s permission.

 Occupational activities of senior officials after leaving the service